eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 2. #### Radio unit

     The radio unit generates the radio waves transmitted by the antennas.
-It is responsible for converting signals between the wireless device(your phones. etc) and the network, amplifying the signal, and transmitting it to the base station.
-Similarly, it receives signals from the base station and converts them into a form that can be transmitted wirelessly to the wireless device.
+It is responsible for converting signals between the wireless devices(your phones. etc) and the network, amplifying the signal, and transmitting it to the base station.
+Similarly, it receives signals from the **base station** and converts them into a form that can be transmitted wirelessly to devices.

-    A base station is equipment that is always within a network mast or sometimes between network masts, It acts as a hub that manages communication between wireless devices and the network and also provides authentication and security for the wireless connection.
+    A **base station** is equipment typically located within or near a network mast, serving as a central hub that manages communication between wireless devices and the network.
+Additionally, it provides authentication and security for wireless connections.

 3. #### Transmission/backhaul

     Cables, traditionally copper but now far more likely to be fiber optic, are used to connect one mast with other masts within the network.
-They are usually buried in the ground.
-In a few cases, a microwave dish is used instead.
+They are usually buried in the ground, and a few of us have likely seen cables being layed close to the road, buried in the ground and not understanding what's happening, this is one explanation to that.
+In a few cases where it is not feasible to use cables laid in the ground, a microwave dish is used instead.
+These dishes transmit data wirelessly over the air using microwaves.

 4. #### Cabin/cabinets